cassimirodev/cassimirodev/README_en.md

   [English version](README.md)

 Hello!
 My name is Luís Eduardo, i'm 19 years old and i love technology.
-I am a Systems Analysis and Development student at the Faculdade Católica Imaculada Conceição do Recife, wich i'm doing the 3° period.
+I'm a Systems Analysis and Development student at the Faculdade Católica Imaculada Conceição do Recife, wich i'm doing the 3° period.
-I am interested in web development, I am currently studying JavaScript and I intend to continue with Java as well.
+I'm interested in web development, currently studying JavaScript and I intend to continue with Java as well.
 I also want to learn TypeScript.

 <div align="center">